amirhouieh/portfolio.amir.cloud/public/content/inventory-assistant-application/text.md

 link: "https://suslib.com/solution/inventory-assistant"
 ---

-IAA started as a side experiment to test what our Knowledge Recognition API could do in practice — and quickly grew into a full product.
+IIA started as a side experiment to test what our Knowledge Recognition API could do in practice — and quickly grew into a full product.
 The idea was simple but powerful: point your tablet's camera at an object in a collection, and instantly know whether it's already in the inventory, check it in or out, or add it with enriched metadata generated on the fly.

-We built IAA for Android and iOS tablets with a **camera-first design**.
+We built IIA for Android and iOS tablets with a **camera-first design**.
 Instead of clunky forms or RFID scanners, the AR camera was the main interface.
 It recognized objects, suggested descriptions using ML, and made collection management as easy as taking a photo.
 Under the hood it leaned on our KR API — combining Word2Vec + Elasticsearch for semantic search with computer vision models to identify assets visually.

 I led the product engineering and development team through multiple iterations: from concept (literally training on the combined bookcases of our team) to web-based prototypes, and finally to the beta version that people could register to try.
 By 2022, we launched version 1.0 for both iOS and Android, shaped heavily by user feedback.

-IAA was the first time we turned our research into a **working, usable product**.
+IIA was the first time we turned our research into a **working, usable product**.
 It proved that our backend technology could actually make life easier for real people managing collections — librarians, archivists, or anyone dealing with physical and digital assets.
 For me, it was a huge milestone: going from experimental APIs to a polished, camera-driven app that people could actually use.

 `with` [Martijn de Heer](https://suslib.com)